Embedding a 64-bit binary in a 32-bit Windows C++ app

 #endif

-Replace 400 with anything you like better.
-Also, don’t forget to add _WIN64 preprocessor constant to your 64-bit project file.
-If you now try to build 32-bit binary, you will notice that its size has grown by the amount of the 64-bit binary.
+Feel free to replace 400 with any value that suits your needs better.
+Also, make sure to add the _WIN64 preprocessor constant to your 64-bit project file.
+If you attempt to build a 32-bit binary at this point, you’ll notice that its size has increased by the size of the 64-bit binary.

 Extracting 64-bit binary

-I’ll start with the good old entry point function WinMain:
+We’ll begin with the trusty old entry point function, WinMain:

 int APIENTRY WinMain(HINSTANCE hInstance, HINSTANCE /*hPrevInstance*/,